mojotintin/LeetCode/README.md

 # LeetCode-Java
-## The soluiotn to solve LeetCode for myself
+## Solutions for leetCode problems.